chas-academy/u05-car-rental-Babryz/README.md

 ### Documentation.
 Whoop Whoop!

 ## Known bugs
-### If phonenumber is invalid then you have to spam submit to add customer after phonenumber changed to correct one.
+### If phonenumber is invalid then you have to spam submit about 4-8 times to add customer after phonenumber changed to correct one.

  9    6 0 9 2 7   7    6   7
  18   6 0 9 4 7   14   6   14